Seattle Seahawks: Jarvis Landry Should Be An Offseason Target [Opinion]

-Jarvis Landry was the topic of trade rumors ahead of the NFL trade deadline and it appeared that the Miami Dolphins were listening to offers.
+Jarvis Landry was the topic of trade rumors ahead of the NFL trade deadline, and it appeared that the Miami Dolphins were listening to offers.
 He was not traded when everything was said and done, but the future between the Dolphins and Landry appears to be very bleak.

 Heading into the 2018 NFL offseason, Landry will be ready to test the free agency market.
 Miami could decide to keep him, but it appears possible that he could sign elsewhere.
 If that is the case, there are going to be plenty of teams trying to sign him when free agency opens.